FoundryVTT MCP Server - v0.11.0

 Variable Required Description Default

-FOUNDRY_URL FoundryVTT server URL -
+FOUNDRY_URL Yes FoundryVTT server URL -

-FOUNDRY_API_KEY API key for authentication -
+FOUNDRY_API_KEY No REST API module key (enables diagnostics) -

-LOG_LEVEL Logging verbosity info
+LOG_LEVEL No Logging verbosity info

-NODE_ENV Environment mode development
+NODE_ENV No Environment mode development

-FOUNDRY_TIMEOUT Request timeout (ms) 10000
+FOUNDRY_TIMEOUT No Request timeout (ms) 10000

-FOUNDRY_RETRY_ATTEMPTS Retry failed requests 3
+FOUNDRY_RETRY_ATTEMPTS No Retry failed requests 3

-CACHE_TTL_SECONDS Cache duration 300
+CACHE_TTL_SECONDS No Cache duration (seconds) 300

 {